 Metabolism and Nutrition – You will focus on biochemical pathways and explore processes that occur in all living organisms including enzymology and endocrinology.

 Genetics and Development – Discover how genetic makeup can contribute to health.
-You’ll focus on diagnosis, treatment and genetic counselling.
+You’ll focus on diagnosis, treatment, and genetic counseling.

 Infection/Defense/Response – You will focus on microorganisms and their role in the disease process.

 Clinical Skills II – Adopting a compassionate bedside manner is imperative in the medical profession.
-This module will develop the skills needed to extract relevant information from a patient and to behave in a professional way.
+This module will develop the skills needed to extract relevant information from a patient and to behave professionally.

 Research Curriculum – Evidence-Based Medicine – You will consider research analysis and consider how you can use medical methodology to prove or disprove a hypothesis.